25 Fun Festivals in India for 2018 - Your Complete Guide

 The last two days of Mysore Dasara sees an elaborate procession with numerous elephants, camels and horses donned in refined embellishments walking through the city.
 The surreal scene of decorated camels along with the numerous dance groups and vibrant music makes the event even more joyful and blithesome.

 Venue: Pushkar Fair Grounds, Rajasthan

 If you haven’t been to this fair, you are definitely missing something.
 Every year, in the month of November, Pushkar, the holy city of Rajasthan, organises a major camel fair coined as 'Pushkar Camel Fair' which is deemed to be one of the greatest animal fairs in the world.
-During this time, Pushkar becomes the major trade point for farmers to buy and sell their cattle and not only that, the fair equipped with folk music and dances, acrobat performances and traditional puppet shows makes it even more interesting of a fair to experience and enjoy.
+During this time, Pushkar becomes the major trade point for farmers to buy and sell their cattle and not only that, the fair is equipped with folk music and dances, acrobat performances and traditional puppet shows which makes it even more interesting of a fair to experience and enjoy.
 With women and men decked in traditional Rajasthani attires walking around the little stalls in the sidelines and children waiting near the rides for their chance, this Indian mela has a specific familiarity to it, which is enough to let you have to walk down the memory lane and relive the old days again.

 Rann of Kutch